 The Duke PA Program is a mission driven program that recruits caring individuals who are dedicated to providing competent health care.
 We value applicants who demonstrate a heart for service and a commitment to increasing access to health care.
 We give preference to applicants who demonstrate a strong match to our mission.

 Applicants who have served their communities or their countries through volunteer activities, military service, employment opportunities or service oriented programs greatly enhance the cultural perspective of the class.
 The PA Program is committed to attracting students from geographically underserved regions such as Area Health Education Centers (AHEC) in North Carolina, as well as students from different racial, ethnic, and socioeconomic backgrounds.
-The PA program also values diversity in other forms, such as age, gender, gender identity, disability and years of experience in the health care field.
+The PA program also values diversity in other forms, such as age, gender identity, disability and years of experience in the health care field.

 The Duke Physician Assistant Program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The ARC-PA collaborates and coordinates with the American Academy of Family Physicians, the American Academy of Pediatrics, the American Academy of Physician Assistants, the American College of Physicians, the American College of Physicians, the American College of Surgeons, the American Medical Association, and the Physician Assistant Education Association.